Alex-Neo-Projects/BoringCaster/Readme.md

 A farcaster client intentionally made to be *boring*.

-*Want a testflight?
-I'll do it if literally 1 person wants it.*

 ### Why?

 I'm frustrated by the idea that twitter is so addicting that I can't control my attention.